The Math Narrative Project

 How do students feel about learning math, and how can adults help them persist when learning math feels hard?

-We asked 6th to 10th graders (Black and Hispanic students, as well as students from lower-income households) how they feel about learning math.
+We asked Black, Hispanic, and lower-income 6th to 10th graders all over the U.S. how they feel about learning math.

 Here’s what they told us: